Silvia’s Family

 Kate, Mary & Adelaide Baker:

+John had three sisters.
+Nothing, however, was known about two of them until their names turned up on the YouWho website as Kate & Mary.
 There is no mention, however, of John’s younger sister, Adelaide (1830-1909).
 She married Francis Webb Sheild*, an engineer.
 They had two sons, Wentworth Francis (1867-1944) who became a Bishop and Francis Ernest OBE (1869-1959) who was a Civil Engineer.
 Like the two Morrisson girls who married the Baker brothers, the two Sheild brothers married Boyd-Carpenter sisters – Annie & Mary (Molly).

 *Sometimes Shield or Shields.
 There are two signed paintings by their grandson who spells it Sheild.